 Our 1,000 students receive focused, individual attention from our faculty.

 With 111 electives, students feed their intellectual curiosity in diverse topics from the arts to business to genetics.

-Seventy-one percent of our faculty holds a master’s degree or higher.
+Sixty-eight percent of our faculty holds a master’s degree or higher.

 Our Options program for students with learning differences and disabilities brings a PVI education to all who seek one and strengthens our community in diversity of thought and people.

 Virtually 100% of our students are accepted to college when compared to like students in public and private schools.
 The Class of 2020 received over 20 million dollars in college scholarship offers.

 Technology is integrated into every academic discipline.
 During our hybrid model to begin the 2020-2021 school year, students access their courses in a virtual environment using Google Meet 50% of the time and 50% of the time are on campus.

 Our community lives out our Catholic faith, with optional twice-daily Masses, weekly confessions, and a monthly school-wide Mass.
 Students take a Theology course each semester to further learn and apply their faith.

 Retreats offer students the opportunity to become closer to each other and to God.

 With more than 21,000 hours of community service, Panthers learn the value of helping others.